cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 - Requires customers to have a deep understanding of AWS IAM and S3 policies.
 - Increased complexity for customers who need to understand and manage VPC endpoints.

-##### Alternative 5: Explore to ignore changes in policies during Terraform upgrades
+##### Alternative 5: Explore to ignore changes in policies properties or resources during Terraform upgrades

-Simplifies Terraform management by maintaining current policy configurations during upgrades, rely on customers to ensure policies are secure and up-to-date, potentially leading to security risks if not managed properly.
+Simplifies Terraform management by maintaining current policy configurations during upgrades, rely on customers to add their policies to the bucket and ensure policies are secure and up-to-date, potentially leading to security risks if not managed properly.

 **Pros:**